Anderson localization effects on doped Hubbard model: AMI phase results for

-We shall now study the AMI without V-shaped DOS that appears by increasing interaction $U$, sandwiched between the V-shaped DOS AMI and the metal phases on a large part of the phase diagram.
-As we have mentioned above, the properties of this AMI phase are bound to the disappearance of empty sites.
+We shall now study the AMI without empty sites that appears by increasing interaction $U$, sandwiched between the AMI-0 and the metallic phase on a large part of the phase diagram.
 To this purpose, we consider the $U=3$ case (Fig. \ref{fig:WxdopingHU}c), and study the Anderson-Mott transition from the disordered metal by increasing the disorder strength $W$ and various dopings $\delta$.
-We analyze in particular the behavior of typical and average DOS.
+We analyze in particular the behavior of typical and average DOS.\\